bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - `02-response.tex`: This is a plain article class file that you can use to prepare your response to committee members in case they make suggestions for your proposal.
 I hope you do not have to do this.
 Anyway, this is a general-purpose article class-based .tex file that can be used for writing small reports or even responses to journal or conference article peer reviews.
 - `references.bib`: This is a biblatex file that contains all the bibliographic items.
 Use Zotero or some other citation manager to generate the biblatex file with all the citations.
 I suggest adding all the citation files (for the main proposal and subsequent response) to one single file which means updating the same file when writing the response to avoid clutter.
 - `figures.pdf`: This pdf file contains all the figures for your proposal.
 In case you do not have all figures compiled in a single file, you can add multiple figure files as well in the main project directory.
 If you prefer to add a subdirectory for the figures, then you will have to specify `\graphicspath{}` in the preamble of the document.
+- `01-main.pdf` is the output template PDF file when `01-main.tex` file is compiled.
+- `02-response.pdf` is the output template PDF file when `02-response.tex` file is compiled.
 - `README.md` is this file containing all the details related to the template.

 Go through both of the `.tex` files to see what packages have been included and what options are invoked to obtain the current formatting.
 The structure of the `.tex` files is almost identical except for a few minor changes to serve separate purposes.
 You can tweak the options or add more packages to format the document to your preference or field-specific requirements.